wrightben/bookmarkchess/README.md

 * Pitch to USA Today and New York Times ( embedded chess puzzles )
 * Sockets: Firebase; Chess engine: Stockfish

-BookmarkChess was the first HTML-valid, fully functional, real-time, browser-based, mobile-friendly chessboard.
+BookmarkChess offered the first HTML-valid, fully functional, real-time, browser-based, mobile-friendly chessboard.
 It inspired the HTML5 boards now used by Lichess.org and others.
 See [BookmarkChess](https://youtu.be/wQLXnEwzpYo?t=151) on YouTube.